sebnitu/vrembem/src/pages/blocks/menu.md

 # Menu

-<p class="text_lead">Menus represent groups of links or actions that a user can interact with.
+<p class="text_lead">Menus represent groups of links, actions or navigation that a user can interact with.
 They come with a variety of elements and modifiers to facilitate many contexts and roles.</p>

 ## `menu`